Page Reviewed / Updated - May 2019

 Persons with income and assets over these limits can still become eligible for Medi-Cal assistance.
 Individuals whose income exceeds the limit(s), but who have high medical expenses may qualify through a Medi-Cal spenddown program called Share of Cost.
 Persons with assets valued over the limit might become eligible by working with a Medi-Cal planner to structure their resources appropriately.
 If there is some question regarding qualification, it is strongly recommended individuals contact a Medi-Cal Planner prior to application.
 This especially holds true if one is over the income and / or asset limit(s).

 California also offers assistance programs for the elderly that do not require an individual to qualify for Medicaid (Medi-Cal).
-Unfortunately, as of 2012, the budget for Alzheimer's Day Care Resource Centers (ADCRC) was cut by the state.
+Unfortunately, in 2012, the budget for Alzheimer's Day Care Resource Centers (ADCRC) was cut by the state.
 However, some Area Agency on Aging offices may have funding to assist with the cost of adult day care.

 Another option for working families caring for a loved one is California Paid Family Leave.
 This program provides up to six weeks paid time off for working professionals, specifically to care for a family member.